Vadim4045/CacheSimulator/README.txt

 All parameters are optional.

 -h -		show README
--v -		add verbosity (not implemented because match prints) -i -		invalidate cach after trace(invalidation cost will add to total cost) -m -		print cache map on end of trace(before invalidation) -c -		path should be from root directory.
+-v -		store verbosity trace log for inspect(will override if exists) -i -		invalidate cach after trace(invalidation cost will add to total cost) -m -		print cache map on end of trace(before invalidation) -c -		path should be from root directory.
 If not used it, will be loaded default.congif